Yasmin-A95/Yasmin-A95/README.md

 When I'm not doing *computer nerd things* in my spare time I do *art nerd things* and am perpetually teaching myself how to sew, play guitar, and ceramics.

 ## 👩‍💻 I'm actively working on
-- A generative text algorithm that spits out *on-theme* response emails for a literary art project I picked up as some freelance work
+- A generative text algorithm that spits out *on-theme* response emails for a literary art project I'm helping out with
 - Trying to make react and progressive enhancement friends

 ## 🤯 I'm currently exploring